-We all know that quality link building can improve your Google search rankings.
+Quality link building can improve your Google search rankings.

 You won’t get a guest post on the New York Times, and the BBC won’t add a niche edit to one of their stories.

-Many local publications and high-quality niche blogs have similarly high editorial standards.
+Many local publications and high quality niche blogs have similarly high editorial standards.
 It can be tough to get links on these sites with acquired techniques.

-Lower Risk of Google Penalty
+✅ Lower your risk of Google penalties

 Editorial links are great for brand building for two reasons.

 Below is an example from the blog of Ryan Robinson.
 Anyone unsure of who the blogger is will see that he has been featured on multiple sites they already trust.
-When they see this, they may trust him more too.
+When they see this, they may trust him more, too.

 When they publish an article that mentions your brand, you’ll be exposed to potentially thousands of new people.
 This is great for building brand awareness.

-Some editorial link building strategies are highly scalable.
+Some editorial link-building strategies are highly scalable.

 An example of this is the below competition by 247Blinds.
 The company promises to pay people to sleep during the day to research sleep patterns.
-Multiple high-authority news outlets in the UK picked up this quirky story.
+Multiple high authority news outlets in the UK picked up this quirky story.

 You can see from the Ahrefs screenshot below that the page with the job offer has attracted nine links in just nine days!